Ben-Scr/Github-Bots/README.md

 ## Overview

-**GitHub-Follower-Bots** is a collection of automation scripts designed to manage GitHub follow interactions efficiently.
+This repo is a collection of automation scripts designed to manage GitHub follow interactions efficiently.

 Currently, the repository includes: